plone/training/docs/voltoaddons/06-cell-renderer.md

   "keywords": "Volto"
 ---

-# Make the block extendible
+# Make the block extensible

-Wouldn't it be nice if we could have a way to customize, per column, how the values are rendered and go even further than the `textTemplate` field would allow?
+Wouldn't it be nice if we could have a way to customize, per column, how the values are rendered, and go even further than the `textTemplate` field would allow?

-Let's create the following extension mechanism: for any column, we'll be able to choose between available "cell renderers".
+Let's create the following extension mechanism.
+For any column, we'll be able to choose between available "cell renderers".

 These would be components that get the value passed and can render themselves as they want.
 For example, we could implement a "progress bar" that could be used to render the numbers in a column as a solid bar of color.
 We'll also migrate the text template field to the new system.

 What's more, we'll use the global Volto config registry to register our custom